Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 The following types of HMS test failures should **not** be considered blocking for system installations:

-- Failures due to hardware issues on individual nodes (alerts or warning flags set in HSM)
+- Failures because of hardware issues on individual nodes (alerts or warning flags set in HSM)

 It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation or upgrade has completed.